peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  CBORObject.Null, are considered numbers).

 ### AsEDecimal
-    public com.upokecenter.numbers.EDecimal AsEDecimal()
+    @Deprecated public com.upokecenter.numbers.EDecimal AsEDecimal() Deprecated.
-Converts this object to a decimal number.
+Instead, use.getToObject()<petero.numbers.edecimal>() in.NET or
+  .getToObject()(com.upokecenter.numbers.EDecimal.class) in Java.</petero.numbers.edecimal>

 **Returns:**

 * A decimal number for this object's value.
-If this object is a rational number with a nonterminating decimal expansion, returns a decimal number rounded to 34 digits.

 **Throws:**

-* <code>java.lang.IllegalStateException</code> - This object does not represent a number, including if this object is CBORObject.Null.
-To check the CBOR object for null before conversion, use the following idiom (originally written in C# for the.NET version): <code>(cbor == null
+* <code>java.lang.IllegalStateException</code> - This object does not represent a number (for the purposes of this method, infinity and not-a-number values, but not <code>CBORObject.Null</code>, are considered numbers).
- || cbor.isNull()) ? null : cbor.AsEDecimal()</code>.

 ### AsEFloat
-    public com.upokecenter.numbers.EFloat AsEFloat()
+    @Deprecated public com.upokecenter.numbers.EFloat AsEFloat() Deprecated.
-Converts this object to an arbitrary-precision binary floating point number.
+Instead, use.getToObject()<petero.numbers.efloat>() in.NET or
+  .getToObject()(com.upokecenter.numbers.EFloat.class) in Java.</petero.numbers.efloat>

 **Returns:**

-* An arbitrary-precision binary floating-point numbering point number for this object's value.
-Note that if this object is a decimal number with a fractional part, the conversion may lose information depending on the number.
-If this object is a rational number with a nonterminating binary expansion, returns a binary floating-point number rounded to a high but limited precision.
+* An arbitrary-precision binary floating-point number for this object's value.

 **Throws:**

-* <code>java.lang.IllegalStateException</code> - This object does not represent a number, including if this object is CBORObject.Null.
-To check the CBOR object for null before conversion, use the following idiom (originally written in C# for the.NET version): <code>(cbor == null
+* <code>java.lang.IllegalStateException</code> - This object does not represent a number (for the purposes of this method, infinity and not-a-number values, but not <code>CBORObject.Null</code>, are considered numbers).
- || cbor.isNull()) ? null : cbor.AsEFloat()</code>.

 ### AsERational
-    public com.upokecenter.numbers.ERational AsERational()
+    @Deprecated public com.upokecenter.numbers.ERational AsERational() Deprecated.
-Converts this object to a rational number.
+Instead, use.getToObject()<petero.numbers.erational>() in.getNET() or
+.ToObject(com.upokecenter.numbers.ERational.class) in Java.</petero.numbers.erational>

 **Returns:**